 - Closing the browser window before the audio analysis is complete.
 The progress bar will show the progress of the upload; once the upload is complete, the progress bar will report that your audio file is being analyzed (Upload Complete.
 Please Wait message).
 Closing the window or navigating to a different page during the audio analysis will abort the submission.
 Allow the analysis to complete (which may take a bit of time for large files), then you will see a Success page reporting that the submission is complete.

 - Trying to upload a file that is too large.
 AST's website currently allows files up to 2 GB in size.
 If your file is larger than that, check out these alternative methods to submit your file.

 - Insufficient Prepaid balance.
-If you have a prepaid account, make sure you have enough funds to cover the length of your file.
+If you have a prepaid account, make sure you have enough credits to cover the length of your file.

 - Less common causes include:

 - Poor wireless signal.
 If you are using a wireless connection, try going to a wireline connection.
 A Wifi connection could periodically be dropped if you are at the edge of a coverage area.
 If you can, try a solid ethernet connection.
 If you're already using ethernet, maybe a different (new) patch cable is in order.

 - Bad CAT5 cables.
 Cables from your computer to your router or from the router to the internet connection may be causing the issue.
 Try replacing the CAT5 patch cord (the ethernet cable) coming out of your computer, or try a different computer.
 Note that just because you can visit other web sites does not mean that your patch cord is ok – many patch cord problems only show up when you try to upload a lot of data.

 - IT firewall rules.
 Sometimes IT departments clamp down (or drop) connections which are moving significant amount of data outbound as a preemptive strategy.
 You might want to check that this is not happening.